WateryContinent/ModdedApexDocs/docs/animations/animation-qcs.md

 ```

 Animation Window Animation Events are probably the most complicated type of events.
-Respawn almost certainly created Animation Window settings files to be able to have granular control over what happens during animation sequences, so as to be able to make advanced animations.
+Respawn almost certainly created Animation Window settings files to not have to hardcode VScript callback functions such as for spawning props (which is what they did in Titanfall 2, for example, with pilot executions) and to be able to have granular control over what happens during animation sequences.
+Animation Windows also ensure proper synchronization of events with the animation sequence.
 These Animation Windows settings files allow for deep configuration of events that happen during animations.
-They can contain settings for which props to create, which kind of UI elements to use, sounds to play and more.
+They can contain settings for which props to create, VScript callbacks, sounds to play and more.

 ```
 The format is: